 The cosmopolitan family of sedges (Cyperaceae, ca. 5500 species; Govaerts et al., 2017) is the tenth most species-rich angiosperm family.
 It has mainly diversified in the tropics, although genus Carex L., the most diversified genus of the family (ca. 2200 spp., 40% of species richness; Govaerts et al. 2017), and several other lineages are distributed mostly in temperate regions (Reznicek, 1990).
-Remarkably, Cyperaceae has the highest known chromosome number variation among all angiosperm families (2n=4–224; Roalson, 2008).
+Cyperaceae has the highest known chromosome number variation among all angiosperm families (2n=4–224; Roalson, 2008).
 Because of its high species richness and wide range of chromosome numbers, Cyperaceae constitutes a model taxon for incorporating studies of biodiversity with evolution and systematics (e.g. Hipp, 2007).
-This is especially true of the genus Carex, which alone displays a wide variation of chromosome number (2n=12–124; Hipp, 2007; (Roalson, 2008)(Roalson 2008)Roalson, 2008).
+This is especially true of the genus Carex, which alone displays a wide variation of chromosome number (2n=12–124; Hipp et al, 2009; Roalson, 2008).
 Variation in the number of chromosomes and changes in the mode of evolution have been suggested as a possible driver of diversification in Carex (Escudero et al., 2012b, 2014).
 The huge continuous variation in chromosome number of this family is explained by the presence of holocentric chromosomes, which means that the kinetochoric activity is present along the chromosomes.
 By contrast, monocentric chromosomes have a clear primary constriction in which kinetochoric activity is concentrated (Hipp et al., 2013; Melters et al., 2012; Mola and Papeschi, 2006).
-In lineages with holocentric chromosomes (see review in Márquez-Corro et al. 2017), fusions and fissions (named symploidy and agmatoploidy, respectively; Escudero et al. 2014) are more common (Grant, 1981).
-This occurs even within species level, due to the characteristics of the kinetochoric plate (Hipp et al., 2013; Melters et al., 2012; Mola and Papeschi, 2006) that allows more or less constant C-values despite chromosome number variation (Escudero et al., 2014).
+In lineages with holocentric chromosomes (see review in Márquez-Corro et al. 2017), fusions and fissions (termed symploidy and agmatoploidy, respectively; Escudero et al. 2014) are more common (Grant, 1981).
+This occurs even within species level, due to the characteristics of the kinetochoric plate (Hipp et al., 2013; Melters et al., 2012; Mola and Papeschi, 2006) that allows more or less constant genomic content (C-values) despite chromosome number variation (Escudero et al., 2014).

 Four main shifts in diversification rate have been detected in Cyperaceae.
 Escudero et al. (2012b) found an increase in diversification rates in the non-Siderostictae clade (that comprises Core Carex, Caricoid Carex and Carex subgenus Vignea), which has been confirmed in a recent study by Spalink et al. (2016b).
 Escudero and Hipp (2013) used Hinchliff and Roalson's (2013) phylogeny to infer an additional shift in diversification rates in the clade including the tribes Scirpeae, Dulichieae, and Cariceae plus Khaosokia caricoides (SDC clade) and the tribes Fuireneae, Abildgaardieae, Eleocharideae, and Cypereae (FAEC clade).
 Spalink et al. (2016b) showed instead shifts in three different lineages inside the SDC+FAEC clade reported by Escudero and Hipp (2013).
 Thus, in addition to the shift in the non-Siderostictae clade (as in Escudero et al. 2012b), Spalink et al. (2016b) also found a shift in the FAEC clade and in the represented taxa of the C4 photosynthetic pathway Cyperus within Cypereae 2 clade (within FAEC).